5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 I created this so that we could nuke other enemy files or organizations in RP.
 I created this for freedom from schools and that's why'll you'll have to learn all of this.

+#COINTELBRO
+As a Member of the COINTELPRO, you will have to find security flaws from the enemy lines.
+You will have to hijack there system.
+You will have to be a spy on them.
+You are our primary offense of the OPFA.

+**What you will have to learn?**

 #